- The, ahem, ‘Joy’ of Summer in Dubai

 Wikipedia Nov 2013

-89% in Riyadh, Saudi Arabia less than 30 ng of vitamin D - PDF at bottom of this page
+89% in Riyadh, Saudi Arabia have <30 ng of Vitamin D

 Deficiencies under plenty of sun: Vitamin D status among adults in the kingdom of Saudi Arabia, 2013 - Oct 2015